linh-nguyen/jekyll-now/_posts/2016-11-14-Blog-Post-Twelve.md

 **WHAT WILL YOU DO NEXT WEEK?** Going to wrap up and finish the final project, work on the algorithm assignment, look into starting a side project, and begin planning out how I should start studying for finals.
 Oh and grading the 312 assignments really early is a goal for me, hopefully by EOD Monday have that done.

 **PICK/TIP OF THE WEEK?** Tired of clicking the up button trying to find a command you entered in the commandline sometime earlier?
-You can do a search of your recent terminal history by typing: ctrl+r and typing in the keyword of what was contained in the command you're trying to find.
+You can do a search of your recent terminal history by typing: ctrl+r and typing in the keyeaword of what was contained in the command you're trying to find.
+Saves time and lets easily find the commands you used the otherday.